DigitalProductschool/dps-springboot-template/ai/README.md

 # Old Photo Colorizer📸🌈

-Welcome to the Old Photo Colorizer, a user-friendly Gradio app that utilizes [modelscope's](https://huggingface.co/modelscope) colorizer to breathe new life into old black and white photos. 🚀
+Welcome to the Old Photo Colorizer, a user-friendly Gradio app and an api built with FastApi that utilizes [modelscope's](https://huggingface.co/modelscope) colorizer to breathe new life into old black and white photos. 🚀

 ## About the model 🤖: